jinghuazhao/PW-pipeline/README.md

 ### Methods

-This repository inovles several software for pathway analysis using GWAS summary statistics, as shown below,
+This pipeline inovles several software for pathway analysis using GWAS summary statistics, as shown below,

 Full name | Abbreviation | Reference
 ----------|--------------|----------